Our Community is the World

 Visit Oceanwatch North America for more information.

-GMN Sponsors Radio-eMail Connections Unlimited ~ Complete Systems for Email via Radio Waves
+GMN Sponsors Radio-eMail Connections Unlimited (REMCU) ~ Complete Systems for Email via Radio Waves

 REMCU (Radio-E-Mail Connections Unlimited Communications Development Society) Principals are: Nzolantima Swasisa, Robert Porter. & Trever Blair.
 Our vision is “To Connect the Unconnected” …by providing communities that have no access to telephone with appropriate cost effective communications tools to accelerate: the improvement of healthcare, the eradication of poverty & illiteracy, and the empowerment of ordinary people.
 E-mail For Humanity.
 Visit www.remcu.org for photos and the story.